patflick/psac/include/mxx/README.md

    Major drawbacks of using *boost::mpi* are the unnecessary overhead of *boost::serialization* (especially in terms of memory overhead) and that it ceased to be a header only library.
-Most cluster don't have an installation of  *boost* or the version is ancient.
-Boost installations and dependencies have become a large mess.
+Most cluster don't have an installation of  *boost* or the available version is ancient.
+Boost installations and dependencies have become a huge mess.
 2. [**mpp**](https://github.com/motonacciu/mpp) offers low-overhead C++ bindings
    for MPI point-to-point communication primitives.
 As such, this solutions shows better performance than *boost::mpi*, but was never continued beyond